-- 23. Following the general treatment of household own-account activity in the national accounts, the abstraction of water by households for own use should be recorded as part of the activity of the water collection, treatment and supply industry (ISIC 36) and used by households.
-In countries where this is a major source of drinking water for households, presenting this information separately is encouraged. - 24.
-Water used for hydroelectric power generation is considered abstraction and is recorded as a use of water by the abstractor (ISIC 35).
+23. Following the general treatment of household own-account activity in the national accounts, the abstraction of water by households for own use should be recorded as part of the activity of the water collection, treatment and supply industry (ISIC 36) and used by households.
+In countries where this is a major source of drinking water for households, presenting this information separately is encouraged.

+24. Water used for hydroelectric power generation is considered abstraction and is recorded as a use of water by the abstractor (ISIC 35).
 Water abstracted but not used in production, such as water flows in mine dewatering, is also recorded as abstraction, because it represents a competing use of water.
 These flows of water are then recorded as natural resource residuals in 'return flows' (section 4 of Core Account 1).
-It is recommended to record these types of flows separately, because countries may wish to exclude these volumes of abstracted water when calculating indicators to highlight water stress resulting from abstraction by the economy. - 25.
-Consistent with the treatment in the asset accounts for water resources, water in artificial reservoirs is not considered to have been produced, i.e. artificial reservoirs are considered to be in the environment.
+It is recommended to record these types of flows separately, because countries may wish to exclude these volumes of abstracted water when calculating indicators to highlight water stress resulting from abstraction by the economy.

+25. Consistent with the treatment in the asset accounts for water resources, water in artificial reservoirs is not considered to have been produced, i.e. artificial reservoirs are considered to be in the environment.
 Consequently, abstraction from artificial reservoirs is recorded as abstraction from the environment.
-Flows of precipitation into artificial reservoirs and flows of evaporation from the reservoirs are not recorded in the PSUT for water (as they constitute flows within the environment), but rather in the asset accounts. - 26.
-Depending on national circumstances, countries may wish to separately identify abstraction of soil water.
+Flows of precipitation into artificial reservoirs and flows of evaporation from the reservoirs are not recorded in the PSUT for water (as they constitute flows within the environment), but rather in the asset accounts.

+26. Depending on national circumstances, countries may wish to separately identify abstraction of soil water.
 Abstraction of soil water refers to the uptake of water by plants and is equal to the amount of water transpired by plants plus the amount of water that is embodied in the harvested product.
-Most abstraction of soil water is used in agricultural production and in cultivated timber resources, but in theory the boundary extends to all soil water abstracted for use in production to include, for example, soil water abstracted in the operation of golf courses. - 27.
-In principle, an amount of abstracted water is retained at the end of each accounting period for use in the next accounting period, for example, in storage tanks.
-However, this volume of water is generally relatively small in comparison with the overall flows of water during an accounting period and is also small relative to the stock of water held in the total inland water system.
-Therefore, in practice and by convention, the net change in the accumulation of abstracted water over an accounting period is assumed to be zero. - 2: Water (distribution and use of abstracted water) - 28.
-Section 2 describes the distribution and use of water within the economy which is either abstracted from natural resources or imported (as recorded in section 1). - 29.
-The supply table records the supply of abstracted water by the industries undertaking the abstraction, differentiating between water abstracted for distribution and water abstracted for own use.
-The supply table also records imports of water from the rest of the world, which is usually negligible.
+Most abstraction of soil water is used in agricultural production7 and in cultivated timber resources, but in theory the boundary extends to all soil water abstracted for use in production to include, for example, soil water abstracted in the operation of golf courses.

+2: Water (distribution and use of abstracted water)

+27. Section 2 describes the distribution and use of water within the economy which is either abstracted from natural resources or imported (as recorded in section 1).

+28. The supply table records the supply of abstracted water by the industries undertaking the abstraction, differentiating between water abstracted for distribution and water abstracted for own use.
+The supply table also records imports of water from the rest of the world8, which is usually negligible.
 The total of water abstracted for own use, water abstracted for distribution, and imported water represents the total water available for use in the economy.

+8 Imports and exports of water refer to flows within the economy (i.e. imported water has been delivered to resident economic units by non-resident economic units and oppositely for exports).-This differs from inflows and outflows of water, which refer to flows within the environment (i.e. flows of water in to and out of the territory's inland water system).

-&lt;sup>6 As can be seen in the physical use side of Table 1, total abstraction for inland water resources for ISIC A is significantly larger than the sum of abstraction from surface water and ground water, as abstraction of soil water is also included (although not separately identified).
+7 As can be seen in the physical use side of Table 1, total abstraction for inland water resources for ISIC A is significantly larger than the sum of abstraction from surface water and ground water, as abstraction of soil water is also included (although not separately identified).